sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 You have a device that employs both radiation and nutrient-dense nanites to enable plants to grow at an unnatural speed.
 You can set the device to emit its payload immediately, or for a prolonged period for a long-term benefit.

 You can use an action to cause all plants within 100 feet of a point you can see to grow suddenly.
 Vegetation in the area immediately becomes thick and overgrown.
 Every foot of movement a creature takes within this area costs 2 extra feet.
-Plant creatures instead gain temporary hit points equal to 3 ◊ your scientist level.
+Plant creatures instead gain temporary hit points equal to 3 ‚óä your scientist level.

 Alternatively, you can monitor the device as it safely irradiates all plants in a half-mile radius over the course of 8 hours.
 The affected plants yield double their crop for 1 year.